siemens/ix/packages/documentation/docs/controls/_avatar_styleguide.md

 import SourceVueAvatarImage from './../auto-generated/previews/vue/avatar-image.md' import SourceVueAvatarInitials from './../auto-generated/previews/vue/avatar-initials.md'

-An Avatar is a visual representation of an identity.
-Avatars are often used to represent the logged in user or other users the user can interact with.
-Identity information are usually provided by identity providers or user management systems.
-The amount of information provided may vary from system to system..
+Avatars are visual or textual representations of individual identities and they are most often used to represent users logged into a system.
+Identity providers or user management systems usually provide identity information, and the amount of information provided varies from system to system.
 The iX avatar component offers different options to handle this.

 ## Options